RNA Sequencing Analysis: Everything You Need to Know

 - The length of each RNA read

-- The primer binding sequence of the priming site
+- The primer binding RNA sequence of the priming site

 Part 5: Analyze the RNA Sequencing Results

 Sequencing genomic information and extracting usable data is truly at the forefront of modern science, especially when it comes to single cell genomics.
-The staggering amount of data contained within DNA—within a single cell—is something that borders on the spiritual phenomenon.
-And this is revealed when sequencing RNA.
+The staggering amount of data contained within DNA-within a single cell-is something that borders on the spiritual phenomenon (learn more about single cell multiomics technology).
+And this is revealed when single-cell RNA seq.

 Biologists, mathematicians, computer scientists, and statisticians are needed to interpret the data.
 It’s “Big Data” meets “microbiology” and manipulating the data to curate usable results takes a substantial amount of computing power and creative imagination.

-To that end, a few key RNA sequencing analysis tools have been developed.
+To that end, a few key RNA seq analysis tools have been developed.